 As business challenges, macroeconomic trends, and personnel change, it’s difficult to stay on pace to deliver against organizational goals.
-When coupled with financial pressures to reduce operating expenditures, accomplishing objectives can seem close to impossible.
-But when you invest in independent consulting, it doesn’t have to be.
+When coupled with financial pressures to reduce operating expenditures, accomplishing key objectives can seem close to impossible.
+But when you leverage Consulting 2.0, it doesn’t have to be.

 An Independent Consulting Marketplace is an Ideal Solution for Business Problems

-An independent consulting marketplace is a curated and agile method of sourcing and engaging with experienced consultants.
-With a marketplace, project owners can post their needs, be matched with their ideal experts, and book interviews within a matter of hours.
-This makes them an ideal solution for business problems that require the following:
+With a marketplace, clients can post their needs, be matched with their ideal experts, and book interviews within a matter of hours.
+This makes them an ideal solution for business problems, resulting in the following:

 1. Get valuable outside perspectives.

 Sometimes, problems require a third party’s insights.
 The challenge is to balance the need for external guidance with quality and experience.
-If you try to find a consultant to fill this gap on your own or through a traditional firm, you’ll likely struggle to bring on the perfect expert.
+If you try to find a consultant to fill this gap on your own or through a traditional firm, you’ll likely struggle to bring on the perfect expert with specialized knowledge of the problem you’re facing.
+Often staffed with more junior resources, clients can feel like a traditional firm’s resource is “learning on the job.”
 This is where an independent consulting marketplace comes in.
-Every consultant on the platform has a unique work background and is approved — meaning you can rest assured that you’ll be matched with experienced professionals who have the right expertise to manage the work you need to get done.
+Every consultant on the platform has a unique work background and is vetted and approved — meaning you can rest assured that you’ll be matched with experienced professionals who have the right expertise to manage the work you need to get done.

 2. Improve flexibility.